Skip to main content

 89%

-• Incredibly detailed simulation of realistic space combat, incorporating hard science and physics.
+• Incredibly detailed simulation of realistic space combat, incorporating real physics and engineering principles.

-• Extensive customization options for ships and modules, allowing players to design everything from nuclear reactors to weapons.
+• Extensive customization options for ships and modules, allowing players to design their own weapons, reactors, and spacecraft.

-• Clunky user interface and controls that can be frustrating, especially for new players.
+• Clunky user interface and controls that can make maneuver planning and combat management tedious.

 • “The big problem with this game is that it has so much unlimited potential, but instead you get a list of what are basically limited puzzle missions where you need to figure out the optimal sequence of actions, be it using specific weapons or launching things in a particular trajectory and time.”

-• “The physics and gameplay is discussed in the blogs and trailers, but the actual reality of the game - an ugly UI and tedious mechanics - is left for the player to discover.”
+• “The physics and gameplay are discussed in the blogs and trailers, but the actual reality of the game—an ugly UI and tedious mechanics—is left for the player to discover.”

 • “Children of a Dead Earth ditches drama and aesthetic appeal to go for realism, helping us to imagine what space combat would actually be like.”